CharlesTheGreat77/reverse-phone-lookup/README.md

-Reverse Phone Lookup OSINT with python3 and playwright
+Reverse Phone Lookup OSINT with python3 and playwright for web scraping
 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀